ikavyaaaa/Contacts/README.md

 # Contacts

-## The code you've provided is a SwiftUI-based contacts app that uses the SOLID principles from object-oriented design very effectively.
+## The SwiftUI-based contacts app that uses the SOLID principles from object-oriented design very effectively.
 Here's a breakdown of how each SOLID principle applies:

 ✅ S — Single Responsibility Principle (SRP)
 Each class or struct should have one and only one reason to change.